-The hike to Beacon Hill from Crow’s Nest Nature has some of the most gorgeous and unique views of Hong Kong.
+The hike to Beacon Hill from Eagle’s Nest Nature Trail has some of the most gorgeous and unique views of Hong Kong.
 This trail is a hidden gem, in my opinion, and doesn’t get as many hikers as some of the other neighbouring trails such as Lion Rock.
 It’s also fairly easy – relatively flat with minimal climbing.

 Check out some of the pictures from the hike and you’ll understand why I think this hike has some of the best views of the city’s skyline.

-The hike that I personally recommend starts at Crow’s Nest Nature Trail and ends at Beacon Hill.
+The hike that I personally recommend starts at Eagle’s Nest Nature Trail and ends at Beacon Hill.
 The vantage points on this hike overlook the densely populated areas of Sham Shui Po and Mong Kok, and Kai Tak, Hong Kong’s old airport.

 Map & Elevation Details